 Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 The Bramaderos Exploration Concession is located in the Loja Province of southern Ecuador.
 The concession was granted to La Plata Minerales S.A. ("PLAMIN") in January 2017.
 PLAMIN is a subsidiary of Sunstone Metals Ltd. The concession is subject to a Joint Venture between Cornerstone Capital Resources Inc. and Sunstone Metals Ltd. There are no wilderness areas or national parks or areas of environmental significance within or adjoining the concession area.
 There are no native title interests.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
 The Bramaderos Exploration Concession was granted to La Plata Minerales S.A. ("PLAMIN") in January 2017.
 PLAMIN is now a subsidiary of Sunstone Metals Ltd. The Bramaderos Concession is subject to a Joint Venture between Sunstone Metals and Cornerstone.
 Sunstone has an 87.5% interest in the JV.
 Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
-The historic exploration was completed by various groups over the period 1970-1984, 2001-2002 and 2004-2007.
+The historic exploration at Bramaderos was completed by various groups over the period 1970-1984, 2001-2002 and 2004-2007.
 Most of the readily available historic data has been acquired and compiled into databases and a GIS project.
 Exploration by other parties has included stream sediment surveys, geological mapping, rock chip sampling (888 samples) and grid-based soil sampling (1324 samples), trenching and channel sampling (17 trenches), ground magnetic surveys (31 line kilometres), electrical IP surveys and diamond drilling (10426m).
 No significant historical exploration has been undertaken in the Espiritu target area.
 Geology Deposit type, geological setting and style of mineralisation.
 The deposit style being explored for includes intrusion- related and stockwork hosted porphyry Au-Cu systems plus low sulphidation epithermal gold-silver veins.
-The setting is a volcanic arc setting of Cretaceous age intrusions.
+The setting at Espiritu is a volcanic arc setting of Cretaceous age intrusions.
 Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: a. easting and northing of the drill hole collar b. elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar c. dip and azimuth of the hole d. down hole length and interception depth e. hole length.
 Details of the samples discussed in this announcement are in the body of the text.
-See Table 1 and Figures 1&amp;2 for the location of trenching activities.
-If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
-Information included in announcement.
+See Figures 1, 2, and 3 for the location of soil sampling and trenching activities at Espiritu.